 We have all been there I believe.
-Having that one friend (or two, or dozens…) who is not into anime.
+Having that one friend—or two or dozens—who are not into anime.
 Like at all.
 And you are like the biggest otaku and anime lover under the sun and just want your friends to enjoy the masterpiece you have just seen the same as you do… because having a common hobby, especially anime can be such a bonding experience when it comes to long discussions or anime sessions.

-Everything tastes better when it’s experienced with other people (usually).
+Everything usually tastes better when it’s experienced with other people.
 To support your brilliant idea I have decided to make a simple guide on what to do and what to not do when you are introducing your friends into the anime world.

 1. Never force anyone to watch anime